cakephp/docs/en/models/associations-linking-models-together.rst

     - If true (default value) cake will first delete existing relationship records in the foreign keys table before inserting new ones.
       Existing associations need to be passed again when updating.
-    - When false, cake will insert the relationship record, and that no join records are deleted during a save operation.
+    - When false, cake will insert the specified new relationship records and leave any existing relationship records in place, possibly resulting in duplicate relationship records.
-    - When set to ``keepExisting``, the behavior is similar to `true`, but existing associations are not deleted.
+    - When set to ``keepExisting``, the behavior is similar to `true`, but with an additional check so that if a any of the records to be added duplicates and existing relationship record, the existing relationship record is not deleted, and the duplicate is ignored.
+This can be useful if, for example, the join table has additional data in it that needs to be retained.
 -  **conditions**: an array of find()-compatible conditions or SQL string.
 If you have conditions on an associated table, you should use a 'with' model, and define the necessary belongsTo associations on it.